Variables in Java: Local, Instance and Static Variables

 Variable Declaration

-There are various types of declaration that happen by using Java variables such as
+Various types of declaration happen by using Java variables such as

 - Strings- which stores text, Such as "Hello world".